Wenn V. Deramas: Death

-Deramas died at 6:10 AM on February 29, 2016.
-In 2015, Deramas underwent angioplasty after suffering heart attack 2 years prior.
-The immediate cause of death listed on his death certificate was cardiac arrest with respiratory failure and heart attack as underlying causes.
+In 2015, Deramas underwent angioplasty after suffering a heart attack two years prior.

+Deramas died at Capitol Medical Center in Quezon City on February 29, 2016.
+The immediate cause of death listed on his death certificate was cardiac arrest, with respiratory failure and heart attack as underlying causes.
 It also indicated that he suffered from aspiration pneumonia.
-His body was cremated and his ashes were given to his brother.
-The remains of Deramas were buried in the Himlayang Pilipino in Quezon City on March 6, 2016, a day after the necrological services hosted by ABS-CBN, at the Dolphy Theatre in the ABS-CBN Broadcasting Center, also in Quezon City.
+He was buried in the Himlayang Pilipino in Quezon City on March 6, 2016, a day after the necrological services hosted by ABS-CBN, at the Dolphy Theatre in the ABS-CBN Broadcasting Center, also in Quezon City.